How Much Money to Retire? Figure Guaranteed Income Sources First

 Using a timeline format you could lay things out as you see in the table below (shown in monthly amounts, with an annual total also).

-For this timeline example, I assumed a spouse who was a year older and had started claiming a spousal benefit (which would be 50% of the full retirement age benefit of $1,760 used above).
-For simplicity purposes, I left out the annual increase in Social Security benefits that would come from inflation and assumed the pension had no inflation increase.
+For this timeline example, we assumed a spouse who was a year older and had started claiming a spousal benefit (which would be 50% of the full retirement age benefit of $1,760 used above).
+For simplicity purposes, we left out the annual increase in Social Security benefits that would come from inflation and assumed the pension had no inflation increase.